HectorRicardo/simple-music-app/README.md

 # Introduction

 When thinking about implementing a music app, the most obvious component to think of is the audio player.
-The **audio player*** is the entity that's in charge of decoding/rendering/playing the audio media.
+The **audio player** is the entity that's in charge of decoding/rendering/playing the audio media.
 A simple audio player, for example, might have the ability to play audio files with extensions `.wav` and `.mp3`.

 However, in this documentation, we're not going to focus on implementing the audio player.
-Instead, we're going to focus on something in a higher level: the music app's **architecture**.
+Instead, we're going to focus on something more of a higher level: the music app's **architecture**, specifically for Android.

 The **architecture** is the overall design and structure of the app.
 It's the app's skeleton.
 In other words, it's the definition, abstraction, separation and